SynBioDex/SBOL-visual/SEPs/SEP_V025.md

 For each parametric attribute (e.g., `parametric:svg`), the corresponding non-parametric attribute (e.g., `svg`) MUST be set to the values obtained by substituting the default parameter values into the value of the parametric attribute.

-### Automated verification steps
+#### Automated verification steps

-When a new glyph is proposed, an automated script will verify that:
+Before a new glyph is added to the library, an automated script will verify that:
 * the required attributes on the `svg` tag are present
 * parameters have default values assigned
 * the required path elements are present